The 18 Most Popular Chiropractic Tools and Equipment

 15. Exercise Therapy Equipment

-Exercise therapy equipment, such as exercise balls, vibe plates and TheraBand, can aid in rehabilitation and strengthening.
+Exercise therapy equipment, such as exercise balls, vibe plates, and TheraBand, can aid in rehabilitation and strengthening muscles and connective tissue.
+These exercises can improve patients’ stability, flexibility, and range of motion.

 16. Electrodermal Screening Devices